Completing a screenplay or a novel can be overwhelming.

 - refine your understanding with these articles on the inciting incident…

-- download this 17-page story stucture worksheet which will make plotting a breeze!
+- download this 17-page story structure worksheet which will make plotting a breeze!

 Get a grip on storytelling basics…